mtgjson/mtgjson-website/docs/data-models/sealed-product/index.md

 > ### identifiers
 >
 > The identifiers associated to a product.
-See the [Identifiers](/data-models/identifiers/) data model.
+See the [Identifiers](/data-models/identifiers/) Data Model.
 >
 > - **Type:** `Identifiers`
 > - **Introduced:** `v5.2.0`